-Stage of Booklet Description List of sites promoted Full list of the sites submitted in each settlement and details of each of the sites (this is the information set out in Regulation 18A and Regulation 18B or additional sites in Regulation 18C).
+Stage of Booklet Description Introduction Sets out background information about the settlements, its place in the settlement hierarchy, level of growth proposed, key services and facilities and details of the Neighbourhood Plan if applicable.
+List of sites promoted Full list of the sites submitted in each settlement and details of each of the sites (this is the information set out in Regulation 18A and Regulation 18B or additional sites in Regulation 18C).
 HELAA tables Summary of HELAA assessment and 'red', 'amber', or 'green' indicator against each criterion.
 Summary of consultation comments Summary of responses received from the Regulation 18A (January - March 2018) and Regulation 18B (October - December 2018) consultations.
 Discussion of submitted sites A desktop assessment of each site was carried up by the Councils.
 The results, along with the HELAA assessment and consultation comments were taken into consideration to identify if the site was a 'reasonable alternative'.
 Shortlist of reasonable alternative sites for further assessment Lists the reasonable alternatives sites.
 The sites were appraised through the Sustainability Appraisal process in the Regulation 18C SA Report.
 The sites were also passed onto officers in Development Management, Conservation, Highways, Flood and Education for further assessment.
 Detailed site assessments of reasonable alternative sites Site assessment proformas of each shortlisted site which includes the current site use; main HELAA constraints; further comments; planning history and list of plans/documents provided with submission.
 Settlement based appraisal of reasonable alternative sites and identification of preferred sites Identifies preferred options and provides reasons for allocating or not allocating each reasonable alternative site.

-5.6.7 The Regulation 18C SA report appraised 285 reasonable alternative sites that were been considered by the Councils and set out in site booklets at this stage in the plan-making process.
+5.6.7 The Regulation 18C SA report appraised 285 reasonable alternative sites that have been considered by the Councils and set out in site booklets at this stage in the plan-making process.
 Details of these assessments pre-mitigation can be found in the Regulation 18C SA Report75.